 Remember that most people enter the market at the end, during the phases of thrill and euphoria, at the point of maximum financial risk, buying when prices are expensive.

 Then, when things start to change, they enter the fear mode and sell at any price the market is offering.
-This is the best moment to buy, but it requires going against what everybody is doing.
+This is the best moment to buy, especially if you did your homework and understood that price and value are two different things, but it requires going against what everybody is doing.

 Most people sold their stocks between the second part of 2008 and 2009, nobody sold in 2007, nobody sold at the beginning of 2008, they got out of the market with a huge loss.
 This is really something to keep away from in order to avoid capital losses.